burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 > This is only an issue when playing the old Demo 1 levels

 - Cotton Power-Up doesn't harm any enemy other than the Chocolate Frog
+- Swamp and Mines Levels eventually default to CottonTown Rooms

 ### Other Shit
 - Issues are described in more detail within the project notes